Today’s watch list includes Imperial Petroleum Inc. (NASDAQ:IMPP) stock

 Sponsored

-Further, it is important to consider IMPP stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.56.IMPP’s price to book ratio for the most recent quarter was 0.06, resulting in an 1.06 price to cash per share for the period.
+Additionally, it is important to take into account IMPP stock ratios, including its price-to-sales ratio, which is 0.49 for the last tewlve months.IMPP’s price to book ratio for the most recent quarter was 0.07, resulting in an 0.94 price to cash per share for the period.

 How does Imperial Petroleum Inc. (IMPP) stock rate among analysts?
 Buy, sell, or hold?